steemfiles/ecency-vision/README.md

 ##### Start website in dev

+In testing your need a reverse-proxy server to receive on port 80 and then proxy for ports 2997-3000 as described in the configuration file.

+`$ make`
+`$ node private-api/build/private-api-server.js &`
+`$ node private-api/build/relayserver.js & node private-api/build/promoter.js &`
 `$ yarn start`

 For website development Change `HIVE_SIGNER_APP` in `src/client_config.ts` to an account that you control.
 This account must have it's APP_SECRET with Hive Signer.
 This environment variable `HIVESIGNER_CLIENT_SECRET` must be set to this secret.
 Additionally, @hivesigner must be given posting authority for said account.
 If that HIVE_SIGNER_APP happens to be 'ecency.app', then you'll need the APP_SECRET that corresponds to that app.

+You'll be able to view it at port 80.

 ##### Start desktop in dev

+This is not being maintained.

 `$ cd src/desktop`
 `$ yarn`